 It is the policy of HEI to require that appropriate quality assurance (QA) and quality control (QC) procedures are in place for all approved research projects to ensure the scientific community, our sponsors, and the public that the data are acquired under defined conditions and are reliable and traceable.
-There are two tiers of QA/QC procedures that HEI applies to all funded studies: general QA/QC procedures for all HEI funded studies and special QA/QC procedures for studies of regulatory significance (see below).
+There are two tiers of QA/QC procedures that HEI applies to all funded studies: general QA/QC procedures for all HEI funded studies and special QA/QC procedures for studies of regulatory significance or that involve human participants.
 Please refer to the QA/QC Procedures page.

-Under the General QA/QC procedures (Part I), HEI requires each funded investigator to provide a Quality Assurance Plan that describes the overall QA/QC procedures that will be implemented to ensure data quality and integrity.
-As detailed in Appendix the Plan should include the following six components: (1) the research protocol; (2) a list of standard operating procedures; (3) a list of qualified personnel; (4) record keeping procedures; (5) documented data processing techniques; and (6) quality control procedures for all data collected.
-The QA Plan should be developed and submitted to HEI at the start of the study.
-HEI may conduct data audits during the course of the study and/or audit the final report if there are concerns about data quality.
+Under the General QA/QC procedures (Part I), HEI requires each funded investigator to provide a QA Plan that describes the overall QA/QC procedures that will be implemented to ensure data quality and integrity.
+The Plan should include the following six components: (1) the research protocol, (2) a list of standard operating procedures and data protocols, (3) quality control procedures for data collection, (4) data processing, linkage, and analysis procedures, (5) data and records management, and (6) a list of qualified personnel.
+A preliminary QA Plan should be developed and submitted to HEI before the contract is signed.
+The HEI Research Committee will review and approve and QA Plan, after which the study can start.

-Special QA/QC procedures (Part II) pertain to approved research projects that may produce data of regulatory significance and include all human studies and certain animal studies.
-For these studies, HEI will select an outside qualified individual or team to serve as a quality assurance officer to aid in HEI’s assessment of QA activities in the study.
+Special QA/QC procedures (Part II) pertain to approved research projects that could produce data of regulatory significance and include all studies that involve human participants.
+For these studies, HEI will select an outside qualified individual or team to serve as a QA officer to aid in HEI’s assessment of QA activities in the study.
 The external QA officer may conduct periodic audits to ascertain compliance with the study protocol and to examine records.
 The QA officer will also audit the final report of the study.
-He or she reports to HEI’s Director of Science.
-The audit reports are confidential and are not released to persons not directly involved in the management of the project.
-If HEI's Special QA procedures are to be applied to an approved animal study, the investigator will be informed by HEI's Staff Scientist overseeing the project.
+They report to HEI’s Director of Science.
+The audit reports are confidential and are not released to people not directly involved in the management of the project.

-HEI may conduct site visits to the laboratories of its funded investigators during the course of their studies.
+HEI might conduct in-person or virtual informational site visits to the laboratories of its funded investigators during their studies.
 The site visit team consists of members of the HEI Research Committee, HEI scientific staff, and other experts.
-The purpose of these visits is to evaluate the status of the project, to provide the investigator with expert technical advice, and to provide an opportunity for an exchange of ideas between the investigator and other experts in the field.
+The purpose of the visits is to evaluate the status of the project, to provide the investigator with expert technical advice, and to provide an opportunity for an exchange of ideas between the investigator and other experts in the field.

 HEI ANNUAL CONFERENCE AND OTHER MEETINGS

-Each year, HEI holds a conference that all principal investigators are expected to attend.
+Each year, HEI holds a conference that all Principal Investigators are expected to attend.
 The HEI Annual Conference provides an opportunity for HEI’s sponsors to learn more about HEI studies, for HEI to receive feedback on its research program, and for informal interactions among investigators, Research and Review Committee members, sponsor representatives, and the HEI staff.
 Each investigator is asked to submit an abstract and poster.
-Abstracts are published in the Annual Conference booklet.
+Abstracts and posters are made available on the HEI website in conjunction with the Annual Conference.
 In addition to discussion of HEI program areas, the Annual Conference generally includes special symposia on broader issues of current interest.
 Periodically, small workshops are organized for investigators working on projects in a particular research area.
-These meetings offer an opportunity for investigators doing related research to understand each other’s research better and may open opportunities for coordination of studies or collaboration among investigators.
-In addition, critical gaps in HEI’s program or ideas for new research may be identified.
-The cost for the PI attending the conference will be paid by HEI and should not be included in the budget for the proposed study.
+These meetings offer an opportunity for investigators doing related research to understand each other’s research better and might provide opportunities for coordination of studies or collaboration among investigators.
+In addition, critical gaps in HEI’s program or ideas for new research might be identified.
+The cost for the Principal Investigator to attend the conference will be paid by HEI and should not be included in the budget for the proposed study.